-- 2.1 The Volunteering Policy, as set out at Appendix B to the report, be approved. - 2.2 The Executive notes that the Volunteering Policy will be reviewed in 12 months, by three members of the Overview & Scrutiny Committee in liaison with WCAVA, to assess the impact it has made. - 2.3 That the Executive notes a Task & Finish Group of the Overview & Scrutiny has been established to produce a policy for Council staff volunteering and how they could be supported by the Council.
+- 2.1 The Volunteering Policy, set out at Appendix B to the report, be approved for submission to the Executive. - 2.2 The Volunteering Policy be reviewed in 12 months, by three members of the Committee in liaison with WCAVA, to assess the impact it has made. - 2.3 That a Task & Finish Group be established to produce a policy for Council staff volunteering and how they could be supported by the Council.